-Curious how much Uber, Lyft (rideshare) drivers might make in 2021?
+Curious how much Uber, Lyft (rideshare) drivers might make?

 Well, in this report we’re going to cover how much rideshare drivers (Uber and Lyft drivers) make per hour, per mile, and per trip in more than 49 markets across the US in 2020.